SiriDB/siridb-connector/README.md

 The following exceptions can be returned:

+- `AuthenticationError`:
+ *Raised when credentials are invalid or insufficient.*
+- `IndexError`:
+*Raised when the database does not exist (anymore).*
 - `InsertError` (can only be raised when using the `.insert()` method):
  *Make sure the data is correct because this only happens when SiriDB could not process the request.
 It is likely to fail again on a retry.*
-- `QueryError` (can only be raised when using the `.query()` method):
+- `OverflowError` (can only be raised when using the `.insert()` method):
- *Make sure the query is correct because this only happens when SiriDB could not process the query.
-It is likely to fail again.*
+ *Raised when integer values cannot not be packed due to an overflow error (integer values should be signed and not more than 63 bits).*
 - `PoolError`:
  *SiriDB has no online server for at least one required pool.
 Try again later after some reasonable delay.*
-- `AuthenticationError`:
- *Raised when credentials are invalid or insufficient.*
-- `IndexError`:
- *Raised when the database does not exist (anymore).*
-- `TypeError`:
- *Raised when an unknown package is received. (might be caused by running a different SiriDB version).*
+- `QueryError` (can only be raised when using the `.query()` method):
+ *Make sure the query is correct because this only happens when SiriDB could not process the query.
+It is likely to fail again.
+Documentation about the query language can be found [here](http://siridb.net/docs/#help_select).*
 - `RuntimeError`:
  *Raised when a general error message is received.
 This should no happen unless a new bug is discovered.*
-- `OverflowError` (can only be raised when using the `.insert()` method):
- *Raised when integer values cannot not be packed due to an overflow error. (integer values should be signed and not more than 63 bits)*
-- `UserAuthError`:
- *The user as no rights to perform the insert or query.*

 - `ServerError`:
- *Raised when a server could not perform the request, you could try another server if one is available*
+ *Raised when a server could not perform the request, you could try another server if one is available.
+Consult the documentation [here](http://siridb.net/docs/#help_list_servers) how to get additional status information about the servers.*
 - `TimeoutError`:
  *Raised when a process lasts longer than the `timeout` period*
+- `TypeError`:
+ *Raised when an unknown package is received (might be caused by running a different SiriDB version).*
+- `UserAuthError`:
+ *The user as no rights to perform the insert or query.
+Consult the documentation about [access](http://siridb.net/docs/#help_access) to change the access rights.*

-## Version info
+'''## Version info'''